Azure/intelligent-app-workshop/docs/index.md

 !!! note ""

-    For a preview, catch the [recording on :simple-youtube: Cosmos DB Live TV](https://www.youtube.com/watch?v=V8dlEvXdGEM&t=144s).
-For an overview on mental models, see [this video from :simple-youtube: Semantic Kernel's Channel](https://www.youtube.com/watch?v=EueJTTuluVQ&t=750s).
+   :tv: For a preview, catch the [recording on :simple-youtube: Cosmos DB Live TV](https://www.youtube.com/watch?v=V8dlEvXdGEM&t=144s).
+For an overview on mental models, see [this video from Semantic Kernel's Channel](https://www.youtube.com/watch?v=EueJTTuluVQ&t=750s).